SAREC-Lab/sUAS-UseCases/usecases/supporting/ActivateAndArm.md

 **Pre-Conditions**

-- UAV has been prepped for flight with batteries, propellers etc and is airworthy
+- UAV has been prepped for flight with batteries, propellers, etc. and is airworthy
 - UAV has been placed at its launching location

 **Post Conditions**

-Success end condition
+_Success end condition:_

 - The UAV passes arming checks and is armed for flight

-Failure end condition:
+_Failure end condition:_

-- The UAV takes off without adequate arming checks
+The UAV takes off without adequate arming checks

-- The UAV fails to arm
+The UAV fails to arm

 **Trigger**